ConsenSysMesh/Fae/docs/Specification.md

   }
 ```

 The `source` is executed as described in [#smart contracts].
-The `extra`
+It must define a
+function `tx`, which takes no arguments (except for reward transactions) and is
+allowed to return any type.
+The implementation may make these return values
+available externally for informational purposes.

-field is an associative list each entry of which contains filenames and
+The `extra` field is an associative list each entry of which contains filenames
-associated files (e.g. Haskell interface files) facilitating the exposure of an
+and associated files (e.g. Haskell interface files) facilitating the exposure of
-API for the products of the transaction in that language.
+an API for the products of the transaction in that language.

 The `signature` includes both of the other fields.
 The `Signature` type must
 support retrieval of the public key from a signature; the one corresponding to